 To see one of these other versions made, I would refer you to this excellent demonstration by my “Foodbuzz” friend, Nicoletta Tavella.

-A final note: If you are interested in learning more about this dish, and perhaps Googling it, it should be mentioned that this dish goes by a good number of aliases.
+Interested in learning more about this dish and Googling it? be aware, this dish goes by a good number of aliases.
 In pugliese dialect, it is called pizztidd or pizzutello.
 Puglian onion pie can also be called scialcone di cipolla or pizza di cipolla.
 A bit confusing, but this kind of variety is not uncommon for well-known Italian dishes.